Matthew A. Clarke

 June 2024 – Present London, UK

 My current research focuses on the mechanistic interpretability of machine learning, specifically using sparse autoencoders.
 This work combines my interests in computational modeling and complex systems, now applied to understanding the inner workings of AI.
+I am being mentored by Joseph Bloom.

 Cancer Institute, University College London